-- Staff believe in ALL pupils - There are "no excuses" made for underperformance - Staff adopt a "solution-focused" approach to overcoming barriers - Staff support pupils to develop "growth" mindsets towards learning
+- Staff fully understand that ALL pupils have the right to the best educational provision to enable them to maximise their potential and prepare them for life. - There are "no excuses" made for underperformance. - Staff adopt a solution-focused approach to overcoming barriers. - Staff support pupils to develop growth mind sets towards learning.